Confinement and orbital stability of solitons of the NLS equation on metric graphs: Extensions and some further problems

 We conclude with some open problems.
 In Section~\ref{section_stability} we discussed how the Cazenave--Lions argument for orbital stability of ground states on non-compact graphs relies on hypothesis (HP), namely the relative compactness of all minimizing sequences (with prescribed asymptotic mass).
 We also showed that bubble-tower graphs violate (HP) for every mass $\mu>0$.
 In fact, any graph $\mathcal{G}$ for which $\mathcal{E}_{\mathcal{G}}(\mu)=E(\phi_{\mu},\mathbf{R})$ holds violates (HP) at mass $\mu$, as discussed in Remark~\ref{remark_bubble_tower}.
 Therefore, if any of these graphs admit ground states at that mass, their orbital stability cannot be proved by the Cazenave--Lions argument.
 Notice that graphs of this kind exist even outside the class H, as the example in the previous paragraph shows.
 For such graphs, it is natural to ask whether orbital stability of the set of ground states can be proved by the same strategy as in Proposition~\ref{main_prop_2}.
 We believe the answer is affirmative if the set of ground states at mass $\mu^*$ consists of finitely many orbits (see \cite{DST20} for a discussion of uniqueness of ground states on this type of graphs).
 In this respect, we mention \cite{GG17}, where the authors study stability of ground states for the NLS equation with general nonlinearities on the line.
 When the set of ground states contains multiple orbits, they prove orbital stability of each orbit by a method similar to that of Proposition~\ref{main_prop_2}.
 We expect that their approach can be adapted to non-compact graphs with multiple ground states, but we leave this conjecture for future work.

-Finally, a natural extension and refinement of Proposition~\ref{main_prop} is to show that the parameters $c$ and $\theta$ are regular (e.g.\ continuous, or even differentiable) functions of time, in the spirit of deriving modulation equations (see, e.g., \cite{bona}, or some of the paper cited in Remark 6.2, such as \cite{gustafson},\cite{NaumkinRaphael20}).
+Finally, a natural extension and refinement of Proposition~\ref{main_prop} is to show that the parameters $c$ and $\theta$ are regular (e.g.\ continuous, or even differentiable) functions of time, in the spirit of deriving modulation equations (see, e.g., \cite{bona}, or some of the paper cited in Remark 6.2, such as \cite{gustafson},\cite{NaumkinRaphael20} and reference therein).
 If this is possible, several interesting questions arise.
-For instance, one may ask whether the approximate solitons in Proposition~\ref{main_prop} drift farther and farther away from the compact core as time evolves, i.e.\ whether $c(t)\to+\infty$ as $t\to+\infty$ at some rate, or whether they can oscillate around an equilibrium position.
+For instance, one may ask whether the approximate solitons in Proposition~\ref{main_prop} drift farther and farther away from the compact core as time evolves, i.e.\ whether $c(t)\to+\infty$ as $t\to+\infty$ at some rate, or whether can stay bounded or oscillate.
 In this direction, we recall the work of Cavalcante and Mu\~noz \cite{CavMun23} on asymptotic stability of KdV solitons on the half-line.
 We partially address these questions with the aid of numerical simulations in the next section and we plan to discuss more thoroughly the problem from a rigorous perspective in a subsequent work.

+In the same spirit, one may ask whether there exist non-compact graphs $\mathcal{G}\neq\mathbf{R}$ for which slow incoming solitons exhibit a genuinely different qualitative behavior, for instance capture, transmission or escape of moving solitons.
+In the integrable case $p=4$, related reflection phenomena on the half-line with several boundary conditions are discussed in \cite{biondini}, and for NLS in $\mathbf R^n$ see the already cited \cite{NaumkinRaphael20}.